glenlong/wedding/src/content/posts/father-of-the-bride-speech/etiquette.md

 ## 3) Don't Forget the Mother of the Bride

-While it's a rather old-fashioned convention, the father of the bride traditionally speaks on behalf of himself *and* his wife.
+While it's a rather old-fashioned convention, the Father of the Bride traditionally speaks on behalf of himself *and* his wife.

 So make sure you mention your wife or partner in your speech.
 For example, when wishing the couple the best for the future, make a point of saying how the sentiment comes from both of you.